FK Partizan: Partizan youth school and affiliates

 The Partizan youth school, called Youth School Belin – Lazarević – Nadoveza, was founded in the 1950s and named after former Partizan players Bruno Belin, Čedomir Lazarević and Branko Nadoveza.
 The club is well known for its dedicated work with youngsters.
 Its training philosophy is not only the development of football players, but also to care of their growth and personality forming, while also teaching the sporting spirit.
 There are around 400 youngsters classified by age categories.
 There are six age groups, four compete at the level of the Football Association of Serbia, the U17, U16, U15 and U14, while the U13 and U12 compete at the level of the Football Association of Belgrade.
 Below U12 level there are no official competitions, but players do play in tournaments and friendly matches.

 Partizan is the club with the most league titles and cup wins in youth competition in Serbia.
 The youth teams also participate in numerous tournaments around Europe and also organize an U17 international tournament with participation of some of the top European clubs.
 Partizan also organizes football camps for children in Serbia, Montenegro, Bosnia and Herzegovina, Slovenia, Australia and the United States.
 Many of the best youth-academy players move directly to the Partizan senior side, or to the affiliate club Teleoptik Zemun.

 All of Partizan's youth categories train at the Partizan sports complex named SC Partizan-Teleoptik, along with Partizan's seniors and the players of Teleoptik.

 Partizan has won several awards for its youth work, including "Best European Youth Work" in 2006, and the club's youth school has been declared the second-best in Europe after that of Ajax.
 Partizan's academy has produced numerous professional football players or Yugoslav and Serbian internationals.
 Notable players from the recent past include Saša Ilić, Savo Milošević, Danko Lazović, Stefan Babović, Miralem Sulejmani, Stevan Jovetić, Adem Ljajić, Matija Nastasić, Lazar Marković, Miloš Jojić, Andrija Živković, Nikola Milenković, Aleksandar Mitrović, Strahinja Pavlović and Dušan Vlahović.

 Two Partizan youth academy graduates (Dušan Vlahović and Strahinja Pavlović) are featured in UEFA.com 'Fifty for the Future' selection in 2020.

-Recently, players born after year 2000 like Nemanja Jović, Marko Milovanović, Nikola Terzić and Samed Baždar (who made it into the Guardian's 'Next Generation 2021' shortlist') are showing class for their age and having great potential.
+Recently, players born after year 2000 like Filip Stevanović, Marko Milovanović and Samed Baždar (who made it into the Guardian's 'Next Generation 2021' shortlist') are showing class for their age and having great potential.